akpoff/spf_fetch/README.md

 Updates and Suggestions
 -----------------------

-Let me know by fork/pull or send me an email if you find mistakes.
+Let me know by fork/pull or email if you find bugs or other issues.